87owo/PYAS/README.md

 ## Project License

-Please read the Project License.
-If you would like to apply, please submit your application to Github issues.
+For any questions or needs, please submit your application to Github issues or contact service.pyas@gmail.com

 https://github.com/87owo/PYAS/blob/main/LICENSE.txt